Open Agent Toolkit

 Use this page when you need a quick map of the OAT CLI rather than the full command-by-command docs.
 It is intentionally shallow: each section points to the owning page that documents the detailed behavior.

 The CLI is also a standalone value path.
-You can use oat init, oat sync, oat tools, docs commands, and repo-analysis commands without adopting the full project workflow.
+You can use oat init, oat sync, oat tools, docs commands, repo archive sync, and repo-analysis commands without adopting the full project workflow.

 Contents